artsy/artsy.github.io/_posts/2016-11-14-JS-Glossary.md

 ### Node

 Node is the JavaScript implementation from Google's Chrome (called v8) with an expanded API for doing useful systems tooling.
-It is a pretty recent creation, so it started off with an entirely synchronous API for any potentially blocking code.
+It is a pretty recent creation, so it started off with an entirely asynchronous API for any potentially blocking code.

 For web developers this was a big boon, you could share code between the browser and the server.
-The blocking API meant it was much easier to write faster servers, and there are lots of big companies putting a lot of time and money into improving the speed of JavaScript every day.
+The non-blocking API meant it was much easier to write faster servers, and there are lots of big companies putting a lot of time and money into improving the speed of JavaScript every day.

 Node has an interesting history of ownership, I won't cover it here, but [this link][node_history] provides some context.